 What’s in season?

 All fruits and vegetables have a peak season where they flourish and taste best.
 Use this Michigan Availability Guide to determine seasonality and when you can expect your favorite fruits and vegetables to appear at your local market.
-Not sure where the nearest market is located in your area?
+Not sure where the nearest market is located in your area or if they are open during COVID-19?
 Use this Farmers Market Locator to find which Michigan farmers market is closest to you.

 One of the benefits of buying local food is it tends to be more flavorful and nutritious than food that has been transported from afar.
 Picking your own fruits and vegetables is one of the best ways to get the freshest produce available and it can turn into a great, family-friendly day – visit this Michigan U-Pick Guide to help you find a nearby orchard.